twolfson/sublime-snippet-destroyer/README.md

 > `sublime-snippet-destroyer` does not aim to allow for restoration of snippets.
 If we started doing that, then we should make a full-fledged snippet manager.

-Currently, we are only supporting Sublime Text 2.

 ## Getting Started
 ### Installation
 This package is available under `snippet-destroyer` inside of [Package Control][pkg-control], a [Sublime Text][subl] plugin that allows for easy management of other plugins.